indiejames/GeminiSDK/README.md

 <sub>1 - Physics support is planned but not yet implemented as of 2012-08-27.</sub>

-<sub>2 - Text Candy is a licensed Lua library that requires a license fee to be purchased.
+<sub>2 - Text Candy is a licensed Lua library that requires a license to be purchased.
 Also, slight modifications must be made to the Text Candy Lua file to support working with Gemini.</sub>